|Date of Birth||17 February 1950 , Jacksonville, Florida, USA|

-While in high school, Rickey got the acting bug and in addition to his musical pursuits, he also performed in all the school productions of shows like "West Side Story," "Oklahoma" and "Brigadoon".
-When he graduated from high school, there was a blossoming music scene in southern Florida, and Rickey couldn't resist the pull of the music.
+While in high school Rickey got the acting bug and performed in school productions of shows like "West Side Story," "Oklahoma" and "Brigadoon".
+When he graduated from high school there was a blossoming music scene in southern Florida, and Rickey couldn't resist its pull.
 He formed a band with his childhood friends and called it Blackfoot in honor of their Native American heritage.
-He had also grown up with the members of another Jacksonville band, Lynyrd Skynyrd, and when Blackfoot's attempts to move to the north (New York and New Jersey) didn't seem to be successful, he called Skynyrd leader Ronnie Van Zant who asked him to come play drums with the soon to be legendary band.
-Rickey wrote and sometimes sang with Skynyrd, but sitting behind a drum kit could never satisfy the energetic, charismatic performing personality of Rickey Medlocke, and eventually he decided to re-form Blackfoot, where he sang and played lead guitar, in addition to writing or co-writing most of the band's songs.
-Blackfoot was a southern band, but they were a hard rock band and that helped them to stand out and for the next several years, Blackfoot toured the world incessantly.
+He had also grown up with members of another Jacksonville band, Lynyrd Skynyrd, and when Blackfoot's attempts to move to the north (New York and New Jersey) didn't seem to be successful, he called Skynyrd leader Ronnie Van Zant, who asked him to come play drums with the soon to be legendary band.
+Rickey wrote and sometimes sang with Skynyrd, but sitting behind a drum kit could never satisfy the energetic, charismatic performing personality of Rickey Medlocke.
+Eventually he decided to re-form Blackfoot, in which he sang and played lead guitar, in addition to writing or co-writing most of the band's songs.
+Blackfoot was a Southern band but also a hard rock band, and that helped them to stand ou.
+For the next several years Blackfoot toured the world incessantly.

-Spurred on by hit singles like "Train Train", "Highway Song" and "Fly Away", Blackfoot have sold 5 million records throughout their career.
-In the early 1990s, Rickey finally decided to break up the band he'd started and thought about pursuing his other career goals, including acting.
-However, a phone call from Lynyrd Skynyrd founder, Gary Rossington inviting Rickey to rejoin the band, this time in the pivotal role of lead guitarist and as one of the primary songwriters, was something he could never turn down.
-Since Rickey rejoined the band in 1996, Lynyrd Skynyrd has been enjoying a major resurrection, and to date, the band has sold almost 40 million albums worldwide.
+Spurred on by hit singles like "Train Train", "Highway Song" and "Fly Away", Blackfoot has sold five million records throughout their career.
+In the early 1990s Rickey finally decided to break up the band he'd started and thought about pursuing his other career goals, including acting.
+However, Lynyrd Skynyrd founder Gary Rossington phoned Rickey and invited him to rejoin the band, this time in the pivotal role of lead guitarist and as one of the primary songwriters, and this was something Rickey could never turn down.
+Since his rejoining the band in 1996, Lynyrd Skynyrd has been enjoying a major resurrection, and to date the band has sold almost 40 million albums worldwide.

-In his little spare time between all his work, Rickey is currently working on a book about his music career and on a solo album.
+In his spare time between all his work, Rickey is working on a book about his music career and on a solo album.